 In addition to its natural gas transportation business, Acadian Gas engages in the purchase and sale of natural gas.
 The price of natural gas fluctuates in response to changes in supply, market uncertainty, and a variety of additional factors that are beyond our control.
-Acadian Gas may enter into risk management transactions to manage price risk, basis risk, physical risk or other risks related to its commodity positions on both a short-term (less than 30 days) and long-term basis, not to exceed 24 months.
+Acadian Gas may enter into risk management transactions to manage price risk, basis risk, physical risk or other risks related to its commodity positions on both a short-term (less than 30 days) and a long-term basis, not to exceed 24 months.

 Acadian Gas may use commodity financial instruments such as futures, swaps and forward contracts to mitigate such risks.
 In general, the types of risks Acadian Gas attempts to hedge are those related to the variability of its future earnings and cash flows resulting from changes in applicable commodity prices.
 The commodity financial instruments that Acadian Gas utilizes may be settled in cash or with another financial instrument.
-As a matter of policy, Acadian Gas does not use financial instruments for speculative (or "trading") purposes.

-Acadian Gas enters into a small number of cash flow hedges in connection with its purchase of natural gas held-forsale.
+Acadian Gas enters into a small number of cash flow hedges in connection with its purchase of natural gas held for sale.
 In addition, Acadian Gas enters into a limited number of offsetting financial instruments that effectively fix the price of natural gas for certain of its customers.

-The fair value of the Acadian Gas commodity financial instrument portfolio was a liability of \$31 thousand at March 31, 2007.
+The fair value of the Acadian Gas commodity financial instrument portfolio was an asset of \$11 thousand at September 30, 2007.